amosehiguese/kronologos/README.md

-## Commit Log
+## Kronologos
-This is a distributed commit log written in go.
+Kronologos is a distributed commit log written in go.